jigarkb/Invesmate/README.md

 ## What's next for InvesMate
 Detailed graphs on historical data as well as trading predictions

-## Play with InvesMate with Sample Account
+## Play with InvesMate using Sample Account
 Login: sample@invesmate.net
 Password: samplepassword